Pushing for ‘fair maps,’ lawmakers file amendment, aim to combat gerrymandering

-Thursday at Bradley University, State Representative Ryan Spain showing his support of the Fair Maps Amendment.
+Thursday at Bradley University, State Rep. Ryan Spain (R-Peoria) showed his support of the Fair Maps Amendment.
 It’s a comprehensive reform of the state’s redistricting rules.
-Illinois legislators and government activists from communities all across Illinois held a statewide network of news conferences today to show their support for the Fair Maps Amendment, a comprehensive reform of Illinois’ redistricting rules filed today in the Illinois General Assembly.
+Illinois legislators and government activists from communities all across the state held a network of news conferences to show their support for the Fair Maps Amendment, filed in the Illinois General Assembly.

 In addition to Rep. Spain, Constance Romanus of the Greater Peoria League of Women Voters and Brad McMillan, Co-Chair of CHANGE Illinois, spoke at today’s News Conference.
 They were joined by several Bradley University students advocating for more Fair Maps for their future.